Skip to main content

 Crash Classification

-If watchdog-kill.flag is present and fresh, the classifier overrides the cause to watchdog-deadlock and annotates the crash log with the killed PID, the missed-heartbeat count, and the kill timestamp.
-See Crash Watchdog for how the deadlock-detection path works.
+Separately, if watchdog-kill.flag is present and fresh, the crash log carries a precise watchdog-deadlock annotation that overrides the heuristic, along with the killed PID, the missed-heartbeat count, and the kill timestamp.
+That one isn't a guess.
+See Crash Watchdog.

 Recovery Dialog

 The panel list is a scrollable set of rows.
-Each row shows the panel kind icon (terminal, plugin, browser, dev preview, git ops), the panel title, the working directory, the last known agent state, and a checkbox.
-A Select all / Deselect all toggle at the top handles bulk selection, and the header tracks "X of N selected".
+Each shows the panel kind icon, the panel title, the working directory, the last known agent state, and a checkbox.
+A Select all / Deselect all toggle handles bulk selection and the header tracks "X of N selected".

-Panels created within 30 seconds of the crash are tagged as suspects and marked inline with an AlertTriangle icon.
-The rule is conservative: a panel that came into existence right before the crash is more likely to have caused it.
-On the second consecutive crash (when the persisted crash count is at least 1), suspect panels are pre-deselected, and the inline banner above the list reads "{N} panels deselected — created shortly before the crash".
-On the first crash, suspects are still highlighted but left selected, and the banner reads "{N} panels created shortly before the crash".
+Panels created within 30 seconds of the crash are tagged as suspects and marked with an AlertTriangle.
+The rule is deliberately crude: a panel that came into existence right before the crash is the most likely thing to have caused it.
+Once a crash has been counted, suspects are pre-deselected and the inline banner reads "{N} panels deselected, created shortly before the crash".
+On a first crash they're highlighted but left selected, and the banner reads "{N} panels created shortly before the crash".

-- Continue without restoring: discards the panel list and comes up with a clean layout
+• Continue without restoring: discards the panel list and comes up clean.

 Continue Without Restoring

-Because this action throws work away, v0.12 routes it through a second destructive ConfirmDialog before anything is discarded:
+Because this throws work away, it routes through a second destructive confirm before anything is discarded:

-When you're discarding panels, the confirm dialog shows the panel icon list inline, so you know exactly what's going.
+When panels are being discarded the confirm lists them inline, so you know exactly what's going.

 Auto-Restore

-Auto-restore is on by default in v0.12.
+Auto-restore is on by default.
 The recovery dialog shows a switch labeled "Restore automatically next time" with the subtitle "Skips this dialog.
 Shows again if Daintree crashes twice in a row."
-With it on, a single unclean exit silently restores all panels and shows a confirmation banner instead of the dialog (covered below).
+With it on, a single unclean exit silently restores every panel and shows a confirmation banner instead of the dialog.

-To turn auto-restore off, or back on outside the dialog, go to Settings > Troubleshooting and toggle Auto-Restore on Crash.
+To change it outside the dialog, go to Settings → Troubleshooting and toggle Auto-restore on crash.

 Silent Auto-Restore Banner

-When auto-restore handles a crash silently, Daintree confirms it with an inline banner at the top of the workspace.
-The banner has two forms:
+When auto-restore handles a crash silently, an inline banner confirms it.
+Two forms:

-The sticky variant gives you time to deal with the suspect panels, whether that means closing them, restarting them, or just acknowledging the warning, before the banner goes away.
-The auto-dismissing variant is a low-noise confirmation that the recovery happened.
+The sticky variant gives you time to deal with the suspect panels before the notice disappears.
+The auto-dismissing one is a low-noise confirmation that recovery happened at all.

-The recovery dialog has a collapsible Error Details section.
-Expand it to see the diagnostic context Daintree gathered at crash time: app version, platform and architecture, OS version, session duration (formatted as Xm Ys), Electron version, free and total memory, panel count, process uptime, and, when available, the captured error message and stack trace.
+The recovery dialog has a collapsible Error details section.
+Expanding it shows the context captured at crash time: app version, platform and architecture, OS version, session duration, Electron version, free and total memory, panel count, process uptime, and, when available, the error message and stack trace.

-- Open log file: opens the crash log in your system text editor
+• Open log file: opens the crash log in your system editor.

 Crash Watchdog

-The watchdog expects a heartbeat from the main process every 5 seconds.
-Miss three in a row, around 15 seconds of an unresponsive main process, and the watchdog writes watchdog-kill.flag synchronously and sends SIGKILL to the main PID.
-On wake from sleep, a monotonic-clock grace window suppresses queued ticks so a burst of catch-up heartbeats doesn't trigger a false-positive kill.
+The watchdog expects a heartbeat every 5 seconds.
+Miss three in a row (roughly 15 seconds of an unresponsive main process) and it writes watchdog-kill.flag synchronously and sends SIGKILL to the main PID.
+On wake from sleep, a monotonic-clock grace window suppresses queued ticks so a burst of catch-up heartbeats can't trigger a false positive.

 When the Watchdog Disables Itself

-If the watchdog UtilityProcess can't stay running, because the watchdog itself crashes repeatedly or its IPC channel won't come back, Daintree gives up on restarting it and shows a warning banner:
+If the watchdog process can't stay running (it crashes repeatedly, or its IPC channel won't come back), Daintree stops restarting it and shows a warning banner:

-Restart watchdog dispatches watchdog.restart and re-launches the UtilityProcess.
+• Action: Restart watchdog, which relaunches the process.
 The banner clears once the restart succeeds.

 Terminal Service Crashes

-Daintree's pty-host runs as a separate Electron UtilityProcess.
-Every terminal panel sits on top of it: the agent panels (Claude Code, Gemini CLI, Codex, OpenCode) and any plain shells you've opened.
-When the pty-host exits, terminal I/O stops until the backend comes back.
-The rest of the app keeps running.
-The review hub, browser panels, and settings are unaffected.
+Daintree's pty-host runs as a separate Electron utility process.
+Every terminal panel sits on top of it: agent panels and plain shells alike.
+When the pty-host exits, terminal I/O stops until it comes back.
+The rest of the app keeps running: review workspaces, browser panels, and settings are unaffected.

 Backend Status Banner

-- recovering: spinner banner with the title "Terminal service restarting" and the description "The terminal backend stopped and is restarting automatically."
-A Doherty-threshold delay gates the banner so a sub-second blip never flashes UI
+• recovering: a spinner banner titled "Terminal service restarting" with the description "The terminal backend stopped and is restarting automatically."
+A 400 ms threshold gates it, so a sub-second blip never flashes UI at you.

 Crash-Type Variants

 Once the restart budget is exhausted, the banner copy depends on how the pty-host exited.
-Classification uses the authoritative child-process-gone reason from Electron 37 and later, falling back to exit-code heuristics (137 = OOM / SIGKILL, 134 = SIGABRT, and so on).
+Classification prefers the authoritative process-gone reason Electron reports, falling back to exit-code heuristics (137 = OOM or SIGKILL, 134 = SIGABRT, and so on).

 Workspace Host Crashes

-The workspace host is a separate Electron UtilityProcess, distinct from the pty-host covered in Terminal Service Crashes.
+The workspace host is a separate utility process, distinct from the pty-host above.
 It owns git state, file watching, and worktree operations for an open project.
-It runs out of the renderer, so a crash there doesn't take down the UI, but it does interrupt worktree updates until the host comes back online.
+It runs out of the renderer, so a crash there doesn't take down the UI, but worktree updates stall until it's back.

-When the workspace host exits unexpectedly, Daintree surfaces the crash to the sidebar within about 10 milliseconds.
-A Reconnecting… label with a spinning icon replaces the Worktrees header while Daintree restarts the host in the background.
-You don't need to do anything in the meantime.
-Daintree retries up to three times with exponential backoff, roughly 2, 4, and 8 seconds between attempts, and the spinner clears on its own once a fresh snapshot arrives.
+When it exits unexpectedly, Daintree surfaces the crash to the sidebar within about 10 milliseconds.
+A Reconnecting… label with a spinning icon replaces the Worktrees header while the host restarts in the background.
+You don't need to do anything.
+Daintree retries up to three times with exponential backoff (roughly 2, 4, and 8 seconds) and the spinner clears once a fresh snapshot arrives.

-If all three retries fail, the spinner clears and the sidebar shows a terminal error: "Workspace host crashed and could not recover.
+If all three retries fail, the sidebar shows a terminal error: "Workspace host crashed and could not recover.
 Please restart Daintree."
-Restart the app from the Dock or Start menu.
-If the crash repeats on every restart, capture a diagnostics report and file a bug with it attached.
+Restart the app.
+If it repeats on every launch, capture a diagnostics bundle and file a bug with it attached.

 Crash Files and Session Backups

-The session backup captures your panel list, working directories, last agent state for each panel, and window layout.
-That's the data Daintree uses to restore your workspace after a crash.
+The session backup captures your panel list, working directories, last agent state per panel, and window layout.
+That's the data the recovery flow restores from.

 Crash logs, backups, and flag files live in the Daintree user data directory: